freight-chain/defi-sec/README.md

 ## Tags
 Should tags for "potential" attacks or attacks that have been successful be utilized, and if so how implemented

+## Repo Structure
+- csv
+	.csv file containing the primary attack/potential attack planes
+- documents
+	.md files containing various proposed "best practices", for example [incident response plan](#) is an example of how teams should best communicate with their userbase and is based off of existing regulatory requirements
+- LICENSE
+	MIT License
+- README.md
+	The file you are reading right meow.

 ---